-System Andromeda is the best title for all facets of my career & life to this point.
-Like most star systems, it is massive, varied, complicated...and yet so simple in purpose: to thrive, progress, evolve.
+System Andromeda is the best title for all facets of my career and life to this point.
+Like most star systems, it is massive, varied, complicated.
+Yet it is also simple in purpose: to thrive, progress, evolve.
 It is not the beginning of anything, as it has already gone through numerous incarnations.
-Nor is it an end result, a finished product, sharp & polished.
-It is a crossroads.
-It is why this is a blog and not a proper website with its own domain.
-It is why I originally subtitled this blog "Praxis & the Catharsis Impulse" (though that has been moved to it's own blog site).
-Mostly, it is an attempt to chart my progress from the point where inception has reached the actionable phase.
+It is an ongoing process, an attempt to chart my progress from the point where inception has reached the actionable phase.

 Speaking of short, here's a little shorthand for you: